Chatlada-Nina/BKK-Coffee-Corner/README.md

 ### Home Page

-The Home Page serves as an inviting introduction to the BKK Coffee Corner with a captivating image and a clear call-to-action button "Join us" leading to the sign-up page.
-Following by the Cafes reviews section displays in card that preview a picture of a cafe, Cafes name,an excerpt and read reviews link keeping content fresh and engaging for all visitors.
-The sticky navigation bar follow along when user scrolling down offering easy navigation across the site at all time.
+- The Home Page serves as an inviting introduction to the BKK Coffee Corner with a captivating image and a clear call-to-action button "Join us" leading to the sign-up page.
+The Cafes reviews section displays in cards that preview a picture of a cafe, Cafes name,an excerpt and read reviews link keeping content fresh and engaging for all visitors.
+The sticky navigation bar follows along when the user scrolls down offering easy navigation across the site at all times.

 ![Home Page](documentation/readme/home-page.png)

+- This Cafe reviews section is a part of the home page that shows all the cafes the site has updated.
+Every card included an image, cafe's name,an excerpt and a Read reviews button to navigate to the Cafe details and reviews page if the users want to read or write reviews immediately.

 ![Cafe reviews section](documentation/readme/cafe-reviews-section.png)

 ### About Us Page

-The About Us page introduces The BKK Coffee Corner goals, explaining the importance of community and knowledge-sharing for coffee enthusiasts and anyone who love exploring new cafes and coffee shops in Bangkok.
+- The About Us page introduces The BKK Coffee Corner goals, explaining the importance of community and knowledge-sharing for coffee enthusiasts and anyone who loves exploring new cafes and coffee shops in Bangkok.
 It helps new users understand the site's goals and encourages them to join.

 ![About Us](documentation/readme/about-us.png)

 ### Cafe Details Page

+- The cafe details page shows the full information about the cafe and its reviews.
+The carousel shows cafe's images, Cafe's name, Cafe's description, Address, phone number and opening time for users who want to plan visiting that cafe.

 ![Cafe Details](documentation/readme/cafe-details.png)

 ### Cafe Details-reviews Page

+- This cafe reviews section is a part of the cafe details page, this allows the new and old users to feel more confident to decide to visit the cafe.
+The customer review section is simple but concise, it shows user name, review date, rating and review.
+I make the reviews visible for everyone; however, only members can write the review.

 ![Cafe Details-reviews ](documentation/readme/cafe-details-review.png)

-When you are logged in as a member, you will be able to perform "CRUD Operations" Create, Read, Update and Delete your reviews.
+- When you are logged in as a member, you will be able to perform "CRUD Operations" Create, Read, Update and Delete your reviews.

 ![Cafe Reviews as a member ](documentation/readme/cafe-review-member.png)

 ### Community Page

+- The community page or Forum page allows users to read or write comments to existing forums or create a new topic.
+The page shows a title, an author and date where users can click on them and will link to the forum details page.
+Additionally, there is a link "Create new topic here" on the right side of the page to encourage users to create a new topic as they want.

 ![Community](documentation/readme/community.png)

-When you are logged in and clicked on "Create new topic here+" it will direct you to the create Forum Form.
+- When you are logged in and clicked on "Create new topic here+" it will direct you to the create Forum Form.

 ![Create Forum form](documentation/readme/forum-form.png)

-When you are logged in and you are the author of a forum you will be able to perform "CRUD Operations" Create, Read, Update and Delete your forums the same way as the reviews.
+- When you are logged in and you are the author of a forum you will be able to perform "CRUD Operations" Create, Read, Update and Delete your forums the same way as the reviews.

 ![Create Forum form](documentation/readme/forum-member.png)

 ### Sign up Page

+- The sign up page includes standard registration fields.
+Once user is registered, the success pop-up will displayed and user will automatically logged in.

 ![Sign up](documentation/readme/signup.png)